 Windscreen Buffeting (Optional Tinted Windscreen)

-I found that my (optional) tinted windscreen produced a fair amount of head buffeting at 70mph on the Edinburgh dual carriageway, unless I ducked down behind it - not cool on an adventure bike.
-I am guessing that a shorter rider would not have the same problem?
-Another issue is that although the tinted windscreen looks great on the bike, it is not ideal for seeing through in rain and dull wintry conditions.
+I found that my (optional) tinted windscreen produced a fair amount of head buffeting at 70mph on the Edinburgh 'dual carriageway' bypass, unless I ducked down behind it - not cool on an adventure bike.
+With my long back, I am looking over the top of the windscreen so I am guessing that a shorter rider would not have the same problem?
 I may be wrong, but I cannot see how the windscreen can be adjusted on the Honda NX500.

 Cleaning the Honda NX500 Motorcycle